A hybrid framework for estimating nonlinear functions of quantum states: RM hybrid with swap test

 for any $i_0$.

-As a result, for the general $M$ and $K=1$ (which is the case considered in the original shadow estimation \cite{huang2020predicting}), one can directly use the single-shot result in Eq.~\eqref{eq:Var} to bound the variance by dividing it by $M$.
-We leave the variance for general $K$ to the further study.
-Hereafter, our discussion will mainly focus on the single-shot scenario with the shadow-type postprocessing.
+As a result, for the general $M$ and $K=1$ (which is the case considered in the original shadow estimation \cite{huang2020predicting}), one can directly use the single-shot result in Eq.~(7) in main text to bound the variance by dividing it by $M$.
+We leave the variance for general $K$ to further study.
+Hereafter, our discussion will mainly focus on the single-shot scenario with shadow-type postprocessing.